Béla Volentik

 Béla Volentik (5 December 1907 – 27 October 1990) was a Hungarian footballer and football manager.
-He played for Nemzeti FC, Újpest, FC Lugano and for the Hungarian national team, capping once.
+He played for Nemzeti SC, Újpest, FC Lugano and with the bronze medal winning Hungary national team at the 1960 Summer Olympics at Rome, Italy.
+He capped once.

 He started his coaching career in Switzerland with FC Aarau and went on to coach FC St. Gallen, BSC Young Boys, FC Lugano and Lausanne Sport.
-He then has a stint with the Luxembourg national football team before coming back to Hungary where he coached Bp.
+He then had a stint with the Luxembourg national football team before coming back to Hungary where he coached Bp.
 Haladás, MTK twice, leading them to the 1964 European Cup Winners' Cup Final and Pécsi Dózsa.
 He also coached Bulgaria and BFC Dynamo.